Overall Score 7.0 Represents average audio ecosystem compatibility score.

 more than that of JLab Go Air by 5 hours

 .
-Each time you recharge your earbuds, they get a little less playing time.
-The effect is barely noticeable at first, but over a few years, your wireless earbuds will no longer play for long like they used to.
+Every time you recharge your device, they get a little less playing time.
+The effect is not noticeable at first, but over a few years, your wireless earbuds will have shorter listening time.

-This is given by the vendor, and the JLab Go Air's case has a full charge of 15 hours.
-A charging case with a longer battery life allows you to recharge your earbuds on the go multiple times before having to recharge the case itself.
+This is given by the manufacturer, and the JLab Go Air's case is said to have a full charge of 15 hours.
+A charging case with a longer battery life allows you to recharge your earbuds on the go many times before recharging the case itself.

 Jabra Evolve2 Buds's charging case has a battery life of 21 hours,